GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-The Operational Context Exchange Viewpoint provides the Operational Exchange between Operational Performers of information, systems, personnel, energy, etc.
+The Operational Context Exchange Viewpoint provides the operational exchange of systems, personnel, information, material, energy, etc. between operational performers.

-An internal block diagram (IBD) - associated to the Operational Context - featuring the interconnected Operational Performers in their respective Operational Role, and the Operational Item Exchange per Operational Connection.
+An internal block diagram (IBD) - associated to the operational context - featuring the interconnected operational performers in their respective operational role, and the operational item exchange per operational connection.
 A tabular format listing [tbd].

 ## SAF_SOV02a_View